 Education and Experience

-Michelle is completing her final year at Duquesne University, and is projected to earn a Master of Science in Clinical Mental Health Counseling in the near future.
+Michelle earned a Master of Science in Clinical Mental Health Counseling at Duquesne University in 2023.
 Michelle is an active member of Duquesne’s chapter of Chi Sigma Iota honor society, and highly values excellence in counselor education, as well as working to support the needs of her community.
 She also holds a Bachelor of Science in Psychology from the University of Pittsburgh, with specializations in Sociology and Biology.

 Michelle has an extensive background in the field of mental health, working closely with those whose lives have been impacted by traumatic experience, behavioral / medical challenges, and grief and bereavement.
 Michelle has over ten years of experience working with children, adolescents, and young adults within the contexts of residential treatment, assisted living facilities, hospitals, and support group settings.
 Michelle has experience treating a wide range of diagnoses including anxiety, depression, mood instability, grief and loss, as well as trauma-stressor, disruptive / impulse-control, somatic symptom, neurodevelopmental, and neurocognitive disorders.
 She is highly skilled and knowledgeable in trauma-informed care, behavior modification, emotional regulation, life-transition, play therapy, child-development, and therapeutic crisis intervention.

 Hobbies and Interests